candlepin/candlepin.github.io/docs/candlepin/how_subscriptions_work.md

 ### Types of Pools

-When a subscription object is imported, depending on the attributes of it's main marketing product, one or more pools will be created.
+When a subscription object is imported, depending on the attributes of its main marketing product, one or more pools will be created.

 1. Master Pool
   * At least one pool will always be created for any subscription and this can be considered the parent or "main" pool.